bossmosk/R2B_Mods/README.md

 All the mods required to join the Realm2box server.
 Please follow the instructions bellow for the proper installation method

 # Mod Included
-These mod are required in order to join the server.
+These mods are required in order to join the server.

 * [FarmersDelight](https://www.curseforge.com/minecraft/mc-mods/farmers-delight)
 * [Carry On](https://legacy.curseforge.com/minecraft/mc-mods/carry-on)